-7.2 Sewer records and a developer enquiry have been obtained from SW see Appendix D. The closest sewer to the site is a 225mm foul sewer located along Longfield Road to the southeast of the site approximately 65m away.
+7.2 Sewer records and a developer enquiry have been obtained from SW see Appendix D. There is a 150mm foul sewer located to the north of the site within Green Lane and a 225mm foul sewer to the west of the site within Wrotham Road.